 - Achieve professional development while demonstrating socio-ethical responsibility.

-- Engineering Knowledge: An ability to apply knowledge of mathematics, science, engineering fundamentals and an engineering specialization to the solution of complex engineering problem.
+- Engineering Knowledge: An ability to apply knowledge of mathematics, science, engineering fundamentals to the solution of complex engineering problems related to Metallurgical and Materials Engineering.

 - Engineering Problem Analysis: An ability to identify, formulate, research literature and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences and engineering sciences.